neondatabase/website/content/docs/connect/connectivity-issues.md

 </CodeBlock>

-For clients or applications that require specifying connection details individually, the values in the connection string correspond to the following:
+For clients or applications that require specifying connection parameters such as user, password, and hostname separately, the values in a Neon connection string correspond to the following:

-- User: `daniel`
+- **User**: `daniel`
-- Password: `f74wh99w398H`
+- **Password**: `f74wh99w398H`
-- Hostname: `ep-white-morning-123456.us-east-2.aws.neon.tech`
+- **Hostname**: `ep-white-morning-123456.us-east-2.aws.neon.tech`
-- Port number: `5432` (Neon uses default PostgreSQL port, `5432`, and is therefore not included in the connection string)
+- **Port number**: `5432` (Neon uses default PostgreSQL port, `5432`, and is therefore not included in the connection string)
-- Database name: `neondb` (The `neondb` is the default database created with each Neon project.
-You database name may differ.)
+- **Database name**: `neondb` (`neondb` is the default database created with each Neon project.
+Your database name may differ.)

+If you find that your connection string is defined correctly, see the instructions regarding SNI support outlined in the preceding section: [The endpoint ID is not specified](#the-endpoint-id-is-not-specified).

 ## Can't reach database server

-This error is sometimes encountered when using Prisma with Neon.
+This error is sometimes encountered when using Prisma Client with Neon.

 <CodeBlock shouldWrap>